stargate/stargate/DEV_GUIDE.md

-Integration tests require that Cassandra Cluster Manager ([ccm](https://github.com/riptano/ccm)) be installed and accessible via the OS `PATH`. to be installed and accessible via the OS `PATH`.
+Integration tests require that Cassandra Cluster Manager ([ccm](https://github.com/riptano/ccm)) be installed and accessible via the OS `PATH`.

 Note: Integration tests use `ccm` to start transient storage nodes that are normally destroyed at the end of the test run.
 However, if the test JVM is killed during execution, the external storage